Master’s Programs

 Academic transcripts

 Initially, you must provide unofficial transcripts of all undergraduate and/or graduate study indicating satisfactory completion, or evidence of anticipated completion, of an undergraduate degree program from an accredited college or university.
-You can upload your unofficial transcripts within the RISD Applicant Portal.
-If your academic credentials are prepared in a language other than English, they must be translated into English by an approved translator before submitting.
-Enrolling students will later be required to submit official transcripts.
+You can upload your unofficial transcripts to the RISD Applicant Portal.

 Portfolio

-Specific program instructions:
+Specific program instructions

-Digital + Media | Your portfolio should contain 10 samples total, which can be a combination of media (e.g., images, video, sound).
+Your portfolio should contain 10 samples total, which can be a combination of media (e.g., images, video, sound).
 You may submit up to five videos as project documentation or excerpts of time-based media.
 In your portfolio you are encouraged to submit at least one video that clearly demonstrates your research and/or work process.
 Total runtime for all videos should be no more than five minutes.

-Furniture Design | In the MFA programs, students make their own work as part of learning from, and with, materials.
-This applies to tests and models as well as to full-size objects at human scale.
-Material experimentation includes traditional, new and hybrid materials as appropriate to individual student interests.
+Students in Furniture Design’s MFA programs often make their own work as a means to understand complex ideas.
+The idea is that critical making combined with critical thinking leads to innovative objects.
+This experimental approach applies to tests and models as well as to full-size objects at human scale.
+Material experimentation includes traditional, new and hybrid materials as appropriate to individual student interest.

 Prepare a short video of yourself telling us:

-- The most important reason you are motivated to study landscape architecture
+- the most important reason you are motivated to study landscape architecture.

-- At least one goal you hope to achieve in your graduate education
+- at least one goal you hope to achieve in your graduate education.

-- Why you think RISD is the best place to achieve your goals
+- why you think RISD is the best place to achieve your goals.

-Master of Arts in Teaching | MAT | Your portfolio should consist of 20 images exhibiting the depth and breadth of your studio experience.
-Ten images should represent work that reflects your investigations within a single medium; seven images should represent your confidence in handling a variety of media; and three images need to be samples of drawings.
+Your portfolio should consist of 20 images exhibiting the depth and breadth of your studio experience.
+Ten images should represent work that reflects your investigations within a single medium.
+Seven images should represent your confidence in handling a variety of media.
+Three images need to be samples of drawings.

-Master of Arts in Art + Design Education | MA | Submit a portfolio of 20 images that most clearly represent your creative practice as an artist or designer
+Submit a portfolio of 20 images that most clearly represent your creative practice as an artist or designer.

 Statement of purpose